nbursa/openai-qa-node/README.md

 # OpenAI API Q/A - Node.js app

-This is an q/a generator app used in the OpenAI API.
-It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
-Check out the tutorial or follow the instructions below to get set up.
+This is an basic q/a generator app using OpenAI API.
+It's built with the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
+Follow the instructions below to get set up.

 ## Setup